 Lake Lure’s Morse Park is lovely if you enjoy your bicycling journeys short and sweet with a side of watery landscape.
-This 23-acre community park on the west end of Lake Lure includes just over a mile of paths, children's play areas, and connects to the famed Lake Lure Flowering Bridge via the town centre walkway.
+This 23-acre community park on the west end of Lake Lure includes just over a mile of paths, children's play areas, and connects to the famed Lake Lure Flowering Bridge via the town center walkway.
 Prefer your water wonderland trails a bit longer?
 Dittmer-Watts Nature Trail offers 3.5 miles of a cyclist-friendly trail that winds along the lake through forested areas and past the Mountain Laurel Trail Overlook.
 It's perfect for those who want to exert a little more effort while enjoying a spectacular view!

 Pushing the Boundaries of Endurance

 For some, cycling isn't just about getting fresh air while enjoying the sights.
 It's a chance to push themselves with a test of endurance.
 Buffalo Creek Park in Lake Lure offers a variety of terrain changes, banked turns, and moderate climbs on its 12+ miles of trails along the head of Hickory Nut Gorge, and it includes an access point to the rugged 8.6 mile out-and-back Weed Patch Mountain Trail for mountain bikers who really want to test their skills.
 Those who prefer to take their cycling experience deep into nature will love South Mountains Game Lands and State Park in Golden Valley.
 Its 40 miles of mountainous, adrenaline-filled trails are perfect for seasoned mountain bikers who want to challenge themselves on every level.